hashimati/Spring-Security-authentication-against-MongoDB-Using-Morphia/README.md

 Spring-Security-authentication-against-MongoDB-Using-Morphia
 ============================================================

-This a demo example that demonstrate Spring authentication against mongoDB using Morphia API<br/>
+This is a demo example that demonstrates Spring authentication against mongoDB using Morphia API<br/>

 This example developed using STS IDE with Gradle plugin. to run the application, follow these steps:<br/>